KDE/documentation-docs-kdenlive-org/effects_and_compositions/effect_groups/colour_correction/brightness.rst

 .. contents::

-This is the `| FilterFrei0r-brightness <http://www.mltframework.org/bin/view/MLT/FilterFrei0r-brightness>`_  MLT frame work filter
+This is the `Frei0r brightness filter <https://www.mltframework.org/plugins/FilterFrei0r-brightness/>`_ MLT filter.

+Adjusts the brightness of a source image.

 https://youtu.be/qDZVBPoaEzY

 https://youtu.be/t4SfVod5zCE